PetrKryslUCSD/FinEtoolsDDMethods.jl/README.md

 ## Capabilities and limitations

-Only linear problems are addressed at the moment. `FinEtools` discretization only.
+Only linear static problems are addressed at the moment. `FinEtools` discretization only.

 - Schur-based decomposition for conjugate gradient iteration.
-- Overlapping Schwarz two-level preconditioning of conjugate gradient iteration.
+- Overlapping Schwarz two-level preconditioning of conjugate gradient iteration with coherent node clusters.

 Both of the above can now be expressed as MPI-parallel algorithms.